Horacio Rodríguez Larreta: Personal life

-Rodríguez Larreta is married to Bárbara Diez, a wedding planner, since 2001.
-He and Diez have two daughters, Paloma (born 2003) and Serena (born 2016), while Diez has an older daughter, Manuela, from an earlier marriage.
-Rodríguez Larreta and Diez have been separated since 2020.
-In October 2022, he made public his relationship with Milagros Maylin, a public officer in the Buenos Aires City Government and a friend of his daughter's, 20 years his junior.
+Rodríguez-Larreta is married to Bárbara Díez de Tejada, a wednner, since 2001.
+He and Díez de Tejada have two daughters, Paloma (born 2003) and Serena (born 2016), while Díez de Tejada has an older daughter, Manuela, from an earlier marriage.
+Rodríguez-Larreta and Díez de Tejada have been separated since 2020.
+In October 2022, he made public his relationship with Milagros Maylin, a public officer in the Buenos Aires City Government.

-Rodríguez Larreta is a Roman Catholic.
+Rodríguez-Larreta is a Roman Catholic.
 He has stated his personal opposition to the legalization of abortion in Argentina.

-Rodríguez Larreta suffers from essential tremor (ET).
+Rodríguez-Larreta suffers from essential tremor (ET).